lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 GRASS is freely available, and very usable together with QGIS.

 1980s saw the breakthrough of

+Google is important.
+Both for what it means to research and what maps mean.

 Norge var tidlig på ARPAnet, da vi hadde seismiske stasjoner for måling av atombombesprenginger i grunnfjellet som også Sovjet er geografisk plassert på.